 Land Rover Defender interior

-The Land Rover Defender manages to look different to most other SUVs on the inside, with some rugged touches and modern tech but some of the surfaces feel a bit cheap.
+The Land Rover Defender manages to look different from most other SUVs on the inside, with some rugged touches and modern tech but some of the surfaces feel a bit cheap.

-There are some stylistic touches, too, such as the big ‘Defender’ name spelt out on the dash, the integrated grab handles that flow smoothly into the lines of the cabin and the exposed screw heads that are left uncovered for aesthetic reasons.
+There are some stylistic touches, too, such as the big ‘Defender’ name spelt out on the dash; the integrated grab handles that flow smoothly into the lines of the cabin; and the exposed screw heads that are left uncovered.
 It’s not as luxurious as many of its rivals, like the Audi Q7, but as a hard-wearing, extremely capable off-roader it’s not really trying to match those cars anyway.

 - 1. Tell us what you want from a car

 - 2. We’ll tell you if it matches

 At the centre of the Land Rover Defender’s dash is a big wide 10-inch touch screen, but there are some physical buttons below it that you can use to control basic functions such as the climate control.